-THE FIRST I WITNESSED blood shed condemned my soul to the darkness.
+THE FIRST I WITNESSED blood shed condemned my soul.
 The first I shed that of another sealed my fate, and the first I gave of my own set me free.

-Imagine, if you will, a you that eternity could never possibly comprehend.
-Imagine yourself a creature immune to time and its intrigues, a ghoulish creature, a devil, a fiend, borne of rot and hatred.
-A slave to death, imprisoned by walls of flesh and bone, of sex and sinew, yet at the core of your existence you are but a shadow, and for all your ferocity, what remains of the spring ephemeral you once knew as your spirit is now nothing more than the tainted reflection of an infinite, abysmal darkness — all light forsaken, all vows wretched, and all desire wanton.
-Now imagine the cold isolation you might feel, and when the chill of it hits the marrow of your bones then you will understand that that is the life of a ShadowLeiche, my life, such as it was: desolate, devoid of sentiment and any shred of emotional intimacy.
-Nevertheless, I have had a long time to ponder my predicament, so I have grown accustomed to the darkness.
-Have been affected by it in the sense that I have acquired a morose affinity for it.
-Its thin veil of calm conceals the distance between who I was and what I am.
-It conceals my anger and my pain, and it conceals the merciless wrath that I have set loose indiscriminately upon the world for centuries.
+Imagine if you will, a you that eternity can never comprehend.
+Imagine yourself a creature immune to time and its intrigues.
+A ghoulish creature.
+A devil.
+A fiend borne of rot and hatred.
+A slave to death, imprisoned by walls of sex and sinew.
+Nothing but a shadow.
+What remains of the spring ephemeral, now nothing more than the reflection of an infinite, abysmal darkness.
+All light forsaken.
+All vows wretched.
+All desire wanton.
+Imagine the isolation, the chill of it as it hits the marrow of your bones.
+That is the life of a ShadowLeiche, my life, such as it was.
+Desolate, devoid of sentiment and intimacy.
+Devoid of love.
+Nevertheless, I’ve had a long time to ponder my predicament, so I’ve grown accustomed to the darkness.
+Have been affected by it, and have acquired a morose affinity for it.
+In the dark, you can forget the distance between who you were and what you are.
+You can forget the merciless wrath you’ve set loose indiscriminately upon the world for centuries.

 I am manifest destiny.
 I am malice and deceit.
-I am refusal, I am arrogance, and I can slice open your heart and gut your soul.
-Resistance is ignorant futility.
-I can see everything, can know everything.
-All that you hold dear is laid bare before me, and I can wound you to the very core of your being, strip you of your flesh, and turn all of your deepest, darkest thoughts and desires against you until shame, humiliation, and guilt consume you.
-I am an influence peddler — the unrepentant voice of hopelessness and depravity — whispering a medley of irresistible persuasions into your ear.
+I am refusal, I am arrogance, and I can gut your soul.
+Resistance is folly.
+I see everything.
+Know everything.
+Secrets held dear are laid bare before me.
+I can strip flesh from bone with them.
+I can turn the deepest and darkest thoughts and desires of a man against him until shame consumes him.
+I am an influence peddler.
+The voice of hopelessness and depravity, unrepentant, whispering a medley of irresistible persuasions into your ear.

 With no more than a casual glance over my shoulder, I can see the past, the future, and all of the infinite possibilities in between.
-I am infinite — observer, juror — and I am judgment, its edict wielded with menacing force, sheathed in the slick conviction of twilight’s armor.
+I am infinite — observer, juror — and I am judgment, its edict wielded with menacing force.
 My father had given me a name once, a name lost to me now.
-All I know of my own soul is the hatred that cast me into the abyss.
+All I know of my own soul anymore is the hatred that cast me into this abyss.
 Emissary of chaos, agent of disorder, or cosmic executioner, whatever you choose to call me, I can command the powers of the elements with an incidental thought, and I can curse forth a thousand unimaginable plagues.
-I am the will … I am the way … I am the bitter end of existence, and I can tear your soul apart.
-My name is Selena … I am the sword in the shadows.
+I am the will.
+I am the way.
+I am the end, and I can tear your soul apart.
+My name is Selena.
+I am the sword in the shadows.

-Our paths crossed the darkness, very deliberately so, and we, by choice, embraced it, forsaking all we thought we knew in our mortal ignorance.
-I can see things you’ll never see.
-I can know truth, the truth that divinity often obscures.
-I knew I had not been cast out of Eden, and so I searched: for answers, for others.
-But no matter how long and how deeply I pursued the knowledge I felt was my birth-right, the ancient religious texts — old folktales and myths to me now — never clearly defined by what mystical means we do or do not endure our own births and deaths.
-How the Leiche came to be, how I came to be, was forbidden knowledge hidden in linguistic vagaries too opaque to translate, and so all I found was endless crumbling pages, fragmented philosophies, and poetic words.
+Our paths have crossed the darkness, very deliberately so, and we, by choice, embraced it, forsaking all we thought we knew in our mortal ignorance.
+I have seen things you’ll never see.
+I have known truth, the truth that divinity often obscures.
+I knew at the moment of my rebirth that I had not been cast out of Eden, and so I searched for answers, for others, but no matter how long and how deeply I pursued the knowledge I felt was my birthright, those ancient religious texts — old folktales and myths to me now — never clearly defined by what mystical means we endure our own births and deaths.
+How the Leiche came to be, how I came to be, was forbidden knowledge hidden in linguistic vagaries too opaque to translate.
+All I found was endless pages crumbled, philosophies fragmented, and words poetic.
 I found no enlightenment.
-The answers I sought until now had eluded me, leaving me only with more equally irritating questions.
-What’s more, in over two thousand years of pointless wandering, I had never met another of my own kind.
+The answers sought I feared would always elude me, leaving me only with more equally irritating questions.
+In over two-thousand years of pointless wandering, I had never met another of my own kind.
 There was no one to beseech in the darkness.
-Even the so-called metaphysical scholars were of no use, and the alchemists, who reached with their will into the seething depths of magic and mysticism, found nothing there but allusion.
-No one possessed the answers to that mystery — the mystery of my existence.
+Even the metaphysical scholars were of no use, and the alchemists, who reached with their will into the seething depths of magic and mysticism, found nothing there but allusion.
+No one possessed the answers to the mystery of my existence.
 No one.
-And in time, I convinced myself that I was utterly alone in my misery, existing on the outer reaches of divinity, no more than another grotesquery among many.
-Yes, many were the loathsome creatures that lived at my side in the darkness.
-Vile creatures that had infiltrated every corner of the world.
-We all know the legends; know them as if the abominations had cradled us at birth themselves.

-Revelations 6:8 states that we, the Leiche and our brethren, had been given sovereignty over a fourth of the earth: To Kill with Sword, To Kill with Famine and with Pestilence, and To Kill by Wild Beasts.
+Revelations 6:8 states that we, the Leiche and our brethren, had been given sovereignty over a fourth of the earth.
+To Kill with Sword.
+To Kill with Famine and with Pestilence.
+To Kill by Wild Beasts.

-Terse sentiments aside, I would be most willing to share some of my stories with you — a little morbid vignette or two to tantalize the spirit — and depending on your particular threshold for such things, these stories might just rot your flesh from the bone, that is, if you can stand to hear them or even begin to understand them.
+Terse sentiments aside, I would be willing to share some of my stories with you.
+A little morbid vignette or two to tantalize the spirit, and depending on your particular threshold for such things, these stories might just make you think twice about the choices you make or don’t make, that is, if you can stand to hear them or even begin to understand them.
 You might even question the divide between hell and heaven.
 Be there no God greater than sacrificial will, be there no Eden as delightful as death.
 Plato once said, ‘No one knows whether death, which people fear to be the greatest evil, may not be the greatest good.’

-However, allow me to start at the beginning with the blazing glory of the Roman Empire: a boiling cauldron frothing over with the worst of human tyranny and decadence.
+However, allow me to start at the beginning where I was pitched into a boiling cauldron, frothing over with the worst of human tyranny and decadence.

 It was the beginning…